sohcah/Code2Docx/README.md

 #### Ignore Files

 CodeToDoc will ignore all files listed in your `.gitignore`.

-It also supports custom ignore files.
-Just create a `.codetodocignore` file.
+If you want to ignore files only for CodeToDoc, you can create a `.codetodocignore` file with the same syntax as a `.gitignore`.

 #### Other Configuration